Threatened dry forest habitats

 Counter-claim

 While some may argue that threatened dry forest habitats are a pressing issue, I contend that this concern is overstated.
 These ecosystems, often seen as less vital than lush rainforests, are resilient and adapt to changing conditions.
 Prioritizing resources for more glamorous environmental causes distracts from pressing human needs.
-Focusing on dry forests diverts attention from urgent issues like poverty and healthcare, making it clear that this topic is not a significant problem at all.
+Instead of fixating on dry forests, we should focus on immediate challenges like poverty and healthcare, which directly impact lives and communities.

 Broader